Restorying Landscapes in a Changing Climate

 The artists produced new artworks, with upcoming exhibitions at Hawkwood for the UK-based artists, and in the Philippines.
 Below is ‘Blink’ the first video of the Project Restory series developped by photographer and videographer Hanz Florentino, as part of the residency.

-One Resilient Earth will soon release several interviews with the artists in Tero Magazine to dive deeper into exploring artists’ role in climate-resilience and regeneration.
+One Resilient Earth released several interviews with the artists in Tero Magazine to dive deeper into exploring artists’ role in climate-resilience and regeneration.

 At the end of the project, all participating artists and culture bearers reported feeling better equipped to address climate change impacts, and more inspired to work towards regeneration with communities, at different levels.
 They also expressed appreciation for the creation of a new transnational community of purpose and of support.